 For years, Adobe Flash was the uncrowned king of the e-learning world.
-This powerful authoring tool demonstrated a high degree of flexibility in terms of creating online learning interactions – you could incorporate a wide variety of web-based learning interactivities, ranging from simple click-on-tabs to complex branching scenarios.
+The powerful authoring tool, Flash, demonstrated a high degree of flexibility in terms of creating online learning interactivities – you could incorporate a wide variety of Flash interactivities, ranging from simple click-on-tabs to complex branching scenarios.
 It seemed that the reign of Flash would never end, until authoring tools such as Articulate Storyline came into the picture.

 Demo of Interactivities in Adobe Flash vs Articulate Storyline

 - Flip Cards

 Despite its capabilities, Adobe Flash has a major limitation – online course developers needed to develop learning interactions from scratch, and this took several weeks, if not more.
 This made the authoring application unsuitable to meet the technology-enabled learning development requirements of today’s organizations that need to develop web-based courses rapidly, to meet their dynamic learning needs.

 Moreover, Flash is incompatible with most mobile devices, which are used widely to deliver training.
 A new e-learning course authoring tool was needed, one that could overcome the shortcomings of Flash, yet demonstrate its power.

 The web-based learning development community soon found the answer – Articulate Storyline, a simple tool that exhibited capabilities to develop Flash-like web-based learning interactions.
 Storyline, unlike Flash, comes with in-built templates that allow online course developers to create interactivities rapidly, with minimum effort.